Best Practices To Protect Against Ransomware

 How Do Ransomware Attackers Get Paid?

-Ransomware attackers often demand payment in the form of cryptocurrency such as bitcoin.
+A ransomware group often demands payment in the form of cryptocurrency such as bitcoin.
 This helps to make the transaction, and the assailant, untraceable.

-However, there is never a guarantee that the attackers will relinquish the locked systems and stolen data back to you even if you pay them.
+However, there is never a guarantee that the attackers will relinquish the infected system and stolen data back to you even if you pay them.
 That’s why law enforcement agencies worldwide advise against paying and rewarding ransomware attackers unless it’s a last resort.

 How To Prevent Ransomware